-Motiv only have one design which is a band with a small LED strip going through it.
-Oura have their Heritage and Balance designs, the latter also with a diamond option.
+Motiv only has one design which is a band with a small LED strip going through it.
+Oura has its Heritage and Balance designs, the latter also with a diamond option.
 Whilst the Motiv is a consistently shaped band, the Oura Balance has a single, very slight, ridge and the Oura Heritage has a slightly flattened single edge added.
-In the grand scheme of ‘bling designs’ I like both the Motiv and Oura – they are both inoffensive banded ring designs, of the mass-appeal type and are each similarly sized at approximately 8mm wide.
-And, yes, you can wear the Motiv’s LED strip on the underside so it is not showing if that is what you want!
+In the grand scheme of ‘bling designs,’ I like both the Motiv and Oura – they are both inoffensive, banded ring designs, of the mass-appeal type and are each similarly sized at approximately 8mm wide, although the Motiv is very slightly thinner.
+And, yes, you can wear the Motiv’s LED strip on the underside so it is not showing – if that is what you want!

-Oura have gone high-tech with the new ring and the new battery can last up to 7 days where the Motiv last only up to 3 and both have a quick recharge time – an hour should top your charge up very nicely in each case.
+Oura has gone high-tech with the new ring and the new battery can last up to 7 days whereas the Motiv lasts up to 3 days and both have a quick recharge time – an hour should top your charge up very nicely in each case.
 An unintended consequence of a long battery life, like with the Oura ring, is that you would get out of a routine of charging up the ring.
-Thus Oura have the option of a ‘charge alert’ to remind you to do just that.
+Thus Oura has the option of a ‘charge alert’ to remind you to do just that.

 Both have an optical heart rate sensor.
 Oura’s claims seem to support their sensor being a potentially more accurate one which can read resting HRV via optical HR (which would be as good as it could be with current tech).

-Motiv will give you feedback on these (Source: mymotiv.com):
+The Motiv Ring App will give you feedback on these (Source: mymotiv.com):

 - Active Minutes

 - Activity Types